Problems with your placenta

 If the placenta is lower than usual in the uterus (womb) at 20 weeks, you should be offered at least one scan later in pregnancy

 The placenta is the organ that develops during pregnancy to support the baby.
-Normally, it is on the side of the uterus (womb).
-But sometimes it develops lower down (called placenta praevia).
-It may even cover the cervix, blocking the eventual route of the baby during delivery (called major placenta praevia).
-Women with a low-lying placenta have a higher risk of bleeding from the placenta in pregnancy or around the time of delivery
+Normally, it is high up on the side of the uterus (womb).
+But sometimes it develops lower down and partially or completely covers the cervix (neck of the womb).
+This is called placenta praevia.
+Women with a low-lying placenta are more likely to experience bleeding from the placenta in pregnancy or around the time of the birth

-Most women who have a low-lying placenta on their 20-week ultrasound scan have no problems.
+Most women with low-lying placenta at their 20-week ultrasound scan have no problems.
 At least one more scan will be recommended to check the position of the placenta in later weeks.
-If the placenta is covering the cervical opening or is very close to it when the baby's due dates gets close, a Caesarean section will be recommended as a vaginal delivery is not safe
+For most women, the gap between the placenta and the cervix will increase as the uterus stretches around the growing baby.
+But, if the placenta is covering the cervical opening or is very close to it towards the end of pregnancy, a caesarean section will be recommended as a vaginal delivery is not safe

 If you've been told you have a low-lying placenta